-At all times the school will comply with the recommendations and regulations as prescribed from time to time in the current DfE publication Keeping Children Safe in Education or any subsequent publication alongside Working Together 2018 document.
-They will also follow procedures in accordance with The Practitioner's Handbook produced by the Hartlepool & Stockton on Tees Safeguarding Children Partnership (HSSCP).
-This is available at https://www.stockton.gov.uk/children-and-young-people/hartlepool-and-stockton-on-tees-
+At all times the school will comply with the recommendations and regulations as prescribed e in the current DfE publication Keeping Children Safe in Education or any subsequent publication alongside Working Together 2020 update document.
+They will also follow procedures in accordance with Tees Safeguarding Children Procedures Websiteproduced by the Hartlepool & Stockton on Tees Safeguarding Children Partnership (HSSCP).
+This is available at